bd-j/forcepho/docs/inputs.rst

-The simplest way to provide data to be fit, appropriate for smaller datasets, is to provide a list of FITS filenames (see :ref:`configuration`) and to use the :py:class`forcepho.patches.FITSPatch` class.
+The simplest way to provide data to be fit, appropriate for smaller datasets, is to provide a list of FITS filenames (see :ref:`configuration`) and to use the :py:class:`forcepho.patches.FITSPatch` class.
 Note that images must be ordered by *band*, and if using *regions* they must be covered at least partially by the region.